tamediadigital/hiring-challenges/data-science-challenge/Readme.md

 The file [target.csv](target.csv) contains a label (0/1) per record (row-numbers are the foreign keys between target and data)

-1. Define a set of classifiers that predict the labels (from target.csv).
-It is important that you explain why you choose a specific classifier and how it has been evaluated.
+1. Define a set of classifiers which predict the labels (from target.csv).
+Goals:
+	- Explain why you have chosen the classifiers you present
+	- Explain your evaluation strategy, e.g., avoiding overfitting etc.

-2. Reduce the number of features by selecting the important features (in respect to your choosen classifier).
-Again, show how you approached the problem.
+2. Reduce the number of features by selecting the important features (with respect to your set of classifiers).
+Goals:
+	- Explain your method for dimensionality reduction
+	- How can you ensure a minimum of information loss?

 ## Task 2
 ### Data
 - [text_clustering.csv](text_clustering.csv)

 ### Task

-the file [text_clustering.csv](text_clustering.csv) contains two columns: `ID`, `X1.text`.
+The file [text_clustering.csv](text_clustering.csv) contains two columns: `ID`, `X1.text`.

-Each record contains an Identifier (`ID`) and an Article text (`X1.text`).
+Each record contains an identifier (`ID`) and an article text (`X1.text`).
-Note: the texts still contains HTML tags.
+Note: texts still contains HTML tags.

 1. Try to cluster the texts.
+Goals:
+	- Explain the clustering method(s) you have chosen
-Which Method have you choosen and how can you test if the clusters are significant ?
+	- How can you test the significance of the clusters found by your method(s)?

-2. Visualize the clusters
+2. Visualise the clusters
+Goals:
+	- Make useful representations of the clusters
+	- What are the shared characteristics of the articles within a cluster?